Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Bounded cohomology and L-infinity -cohomology

-The equivalence between the statement of Theorem \ref{mainthm} and the non-exactness of the sequence (\ref{sequence}) descends immediately from the following facts: \begin{itemize} \item a class in $H^k(G;\bZ)$ is bounded if and only if it lies in the image of $c^k$; \item a class in $H^k(G;\bZ)$ is weakly bounded if and only if it lies in the kernel of $\iota^k$. \end{itemize} The first of the two facts follows directly from the definitions, while the second one is proved in \cite[Proposition 11]{FS2020}.
+is not exact at $H^2(G;\bZ)$.
+The equivalence descends immediately from the following facts: \begin{itemize} \item A class in $H^k(G;\bZ)$ is bounded if and only if it lies in the image of $c^k$; \item A class in $H^k(G;\bZ)$ is weakly bounded if and only if it lies in the kernel of $\iota^k$. \end{itemize} The first of the two facts follows directly from the definitions, while the second one is proved by Frigerio and Sisto \cite[Proposition 11]{FS2020} for coefficients in any finitely generated Abelian group, or the real numbers.
 The two facts listed above also hold for real coefficients.

+The following result, taken from \cite{FS2020}, will allow us to work with real coefficient even though our goal is to prove that a certain class in $H^2(G;\bZ)$ is weakly bounded and not bounded. \begin{mylemma} Let $x \in H^k(G;\bZ)$ and denote by $x_\bR$ the image of $x$ in $H^k(G;\bR)$ under the change of coefficient map.
+Then: \begin{itemize} \item $x$ is weakly bounded if and only if $x_\bR$ is weakly bounded; \item $x$ is bounded if and only if $x_\bR$ is bounded. \end{itemize} \end{mylemma} \begin{proof}[Sketch of the proof] The ``only if'' directions follow directly from the definitions: if $x$ has a (weakly) bounded integer representative, then the same representative witnesses the fact that also $x_\bR$ is (weakly) bounded.